arsy786/spring-boot-microservices-2/README.md

 | Simple deployment | Inability to adapt to new technologies |
 | Uncomplicated testing and debugging | High dependence between functionalities |

+<ins>Microservices Architecture

 While a monolithic application is a single unified unit, a microservices architecture breaks it down into a collection of smaller independent units.
 These units carry out every application process as a separate service.
-So all the services have their own log ic and the database as well as perform the specific functions.
+So all the services have their own logic and the database as well as perform the specific functions.

 Within a microservices architecture, the entire functionality is split up into independently deployable modules which communicate with each other through defined methods called APIs.